Pop psychology sells well.

 A team of researchers in the field of learning psychology published a long and detailed review of the “learning styles literature”, and you can find the whole research here.

-In a nutshell, the researchers say that all of the studies which allegedly did find evidence of different learning styles, very few used randomized research designs that would make their findings credible.
+In a nutshell, the researchers say that in all of the studies that allegedly did find evidence of different learning styles, very few used randomized research designs that would make their findings credible.

-Of those that did use proper research designs, some provided evidence which not only fails to support the learning style theory, but which found evidence that flatly contradicted the learning-styles hypothesis.
+Of those that did use proper research designs, some provided evidence that not only failed to support the learning style theory but also found evidence that flatly contradicted the learning style hypothesis.

 The researchers conclude: